ldipotetjob/akka-quickstart-scala/README.md

 This project implement [the akka example of InternetOf Things](https://doc.akka.io/docs/akka/current/guide/tutorial_1.html)

-The idea is that **each house can have several sensors devices** and should be possible get/set values in each device.
-Each house must have a **Network Connection Component (NCC)** who must allow connect the sensor device with Internet.
+The idea is that **each house can has several sensors devices** and should be possible get/set values in each device.
+Each house must have a **Network Connection Component (NCC)** who must allow connect the sensor device to Internet.

 # how connect java via KNX protocols #